 *Source: U.S. Bureau of Labor Statistics

 When it comes to business analyst qualification, a bachelor’s degree is desirable.
 But gone are the days when employers focused on the number of degrees that you possess.
-Having exceptional grades or scores may also not be the single most important criteria to land you with a job.
+Having exceptional grades or scores may also not be the single most important criteria to land you a job.
 The world has changed and so have the parameters for judging professionals at the time of interview.

 For those looking for job openings as a business analyst in Canada, the following steps would be very helpful-

-Like any other activity, business analysis also follows a process.
+Like any other activity, business analysis activities also follow a process.
 The best resource, which is available free, is the Business Analysis Core Standard from IIBA.
 This is a fairly short document of about 50 pages but it is very informative.
 This will give you a good idea about how business analysis is actually performed.

 Business Analysts need to be technologically competent.
 Like most other professionals, business analysts also use a plethora of tools as part of their projects.
 Fundamentally, BAs have the following requirements to be fulfilled by using their tools

 Learn tools for business process modeling, state modeling, and use case modeling.
 You can get your hands on the free trial version of Microsoft Visio, which is a tool very popular in many organizations.
-You can also learn to utilize other free tools such as Lucid chart, BizAgi Business process modeler.
+You can also learn to utilize other free tools such as Lucid chart, BizAgi, Business process modeler.

 There are good resources available on the internet pertaining to almost all domains.
 It is useful to familiarize yourself with the domain in which you are seeking employment.
 Look for a handbook on the domain of your interest.
 Going through the handbook will give you a fairly good idea about how the domain functions.

 When you understand your domain, it is easier to understand the needs of the organization and your acceptance as a business analyst will increase manifold.
 You can find a high-level overview of most of the domains at APQC.org

 Business analysts need to have a combination of hard and soft skills.
 The soft skills you will need to acquire/hone over the years to be a better Business Analyst professional are:

 In Canada, for the benefit of the professionals who have been educated internationally, several programs are conducted to acclimatize them to the Canadian job market.
-New and permanent residents can participate in these programs which cover generic subjects ranging from workplace communication and integration advice to BA specific training.
+New and permanent residents can participate in these programs which cover generic subjects ranging from workplace communication and integration advice to BA-specific training.

 Remember your resume reaches the recruiter before they meet you, and whether you are called for an interview or not depends on the impression which your resume makes on your prospective employer.
 Besides making sure that all the information you provide is honest and correct, it will bode well to write the resume using jargon and terms which are used by the Canadian industry.
-The better written your resume is, the better are your chances of getting called for the interview, and higher the chances are of you grabbing the job that you are aiming for.
+The better written your resume is, the better are your chances of getting called for the interview, and the higher the chances are of you grabbing the job that you are aiming for.
 Utilize online resources like resume builder or resume editor to put up a great resume.